slovjinika/generate-venn-diagrams-all-variants/README.md

 2. *Place Roboto font file:* Make sure the RobotoMono-Regular.ttf font file is in the same directory as the script (or adjust the font_path variable in the script).
 3. *Run the script:* Execute the script using Python:

-python venn3set.py  # For three sets
+`python venn3set.py  # For three sets`

-python venn2set.py # For two sets
+`python venn2set.py # For two sets`

 4. *Check the output:* The generated Venn diagrams will be saved in the venn_diagrams folder.

 ## Example

-The scripts will create a series of PNG files named venn_diagram_001.png, venn_diagram_002.png, and so on.
+The scripts will create a series of PNG files named `venn_diagram_001.png`, `venn_diagram_002.png`, and so on.
 Each file will contain a unique Venn diagram combination.